Sibdroid/Sibdroid/README.md

 ### Hello there!

 I'm Gleb, a self-taught Python developer with a passion for vibrant data visualizations.
-I specialize in maps, though I create other charts as well, and my other specializations include parsing and interactive we design.
+I specialize in maps, though I create other charts as well, and my other specializations include parsing and interactive web design.
 I've been born and raised in Russia, and I live in Belgrade, Serbia.
 I believe in the importance of open-source knowledge and I'm an editor of Wikipedia.

 ### Languages and tools